-Venetian fortress surrounds the city center of Nafpaktos.
+A Venetian fortress surrounds the city center of Nafpaktos.
 It ends by the sea right at Nafpaktos Port.
 Historically, this was the port for navy vessels that defended the city.
-Today, private yachts occupy their place.
+Today, private yachts occupy the place.
 On one side there is an old lighthouse, while on the other a large fortification with two statues.
-The first depicts the Greek national hero, Anemogiannis; the other one the Spanish writer, Cervantes.
-In the middle of the port, we find the city’s main square, Limenos, and east of it, the main street Papacharalampous.
+The first depicts the Greek national hero Anemogiannis, while the other one the Spanish writer Cervantes.
+In the middle of the port, we find the city’s main square, Limenos.
+The main street Papacharalampous is to the east of the square.
 Some of Nafpaktos’ best bars and restaurants are here.

 Find the Only Remaining Mosque

-Nafpaktos was under the Ottoman rule for more than 300 years.
-Among the several mosques that adorned the Ottoman Nafpaktos, only one survived.
+Nafpaktos was under Ottoman rule for more than 300 years.
+Among the several mosques that adorned Ottoman Nafpaktos, only one survived.
 The Fethiye Mosque is a legacy of Sultan Bayezid II, who built it right after conquering the city in 1499.
 It was the city’s main mosque throughout the Ottoman period.
-Since the liberation, it was closed and turned into an exhibition hall.
+After the liberation of Nafpaktos, it was closed and turned into an exhibition hall.
 Today it is only open on special occasions.
 The mosque is behind a white façade in a small street perpendicular to the port.
 Go to the other side of the port, and you’ll see a giant dome in front of the sea.

 Enter a Unique Historical House

 One of the best things to do in Nafpaktos is to pay a visit to the city’s most famous house.
 The Botsaris House consists of two different towers.
-The Venetians built the left one in the 15th, while the Ottomans built the right one in the 16th century.
+The Venetians built the left one in the 15th century, while the Ottomans built the right one in the 16th century.
 A bridge connects the two towers above the street.
-Throughout centuries, city governors lived here.
-After the liberation, general Notis Botsaris bought the house.
+The city’s governors lived here throughout the centuries.
+After the liberation, General Notis Botsaris bought the house.
 Today it hosts the city museum that displays paintings, sketches, and maps related to the Battle of Lepanto.
 A gorgeous garden surrounds the house.

 Explore the Upper Town